IntensiveCoLearning/english_2nd/183Aaros&AuryxMoen.md

 [Hey I'm 183Aaros, aka.
 Aaron.
 I'm an indie economist, writer, Ethereum and Optimism ecosystem contributor, and a BanklessDAO contributor.
 I've lived in the U.K. for 5 years and got an IELTS 7.0 about a year ago, now I'm participating in this co-learning programme to have fun, make some friends and get more familiar with Github.
-It's nice to meet anyone in LX DAO here.
+It's nice to meet everyone in LX DAO here.
 ]

 ## Do you think you will finish the whole CoLearning program?